uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/sc-oss.md

 eureka: # <--- ADD NEW SECTION
   instance:
     metadataMap:
-      instanceId: ${vcap.application.instance_id:${spring.application.name}:${server.port:8080}}
+      instanceId: ${spring.application.name}:${server.port:8080}

 ```
-The expression above (`eureka.instance.metadataMap.instanceId`) creates a unique `instanceId` when running locally or in PCF.
-By default a client is registered with an ID that is equal to its hostname (i.e. only one service per host).
-The expression above allows for multiple instances in the given environment (PCF or locally).
+The expression for the `eureka.instance.metadataMap.instanceId` creates a unique `instanceId` when running locally.
+By default a client is registered with an `instanceId` that is equal to its hostname (i.e. only one service per host).
 Keep in mind this is just an ID is does not describe how reach a given service.

 Connectivity details are controlled via `hostname` and `nonSecurePort`.